Frequently Asked Questions

 Registration is required for certain development types including new homes, social housing, conversion (if properties are converted to be sold on the open market), private rental and self-build.
-Unlike many warranty providers, registration with One Guarantee is free, but must be renewed annually and maintained throughout the defects insurance period of the policy.
+Registration must be renewed annually and maintained.
 We will notify you of this before your renewal is due.

 - What does your registration process consist of?